Ford Sierra: Initial development and reception

 Sales were slow in the first months - aggravated by heavy discounting by Ford dealers of surplus Cortina stock from the autumn of 1982 on, with more than 11,000 new Cortinas being registered in 1983.
 However in 1983, its first full year of sales, the Sierra managed nearly 160,000 sales in Britain, outsold only by the smaller Escort.
 Ford had also launched the more conservatively designed Escort-based Orion saloon that year, which found favour with buyers who would otherwise have been the Sierra's target customers.

 In West Germany, it proved popular from an early stage; within months of its launch, it was reportedly achieving treble the number of sales that the Taunus had been attaining - though in West Germany, the Taunus had not been quite as popular or iconic as its Cortina equivalent had been in Britain.

 It was later in the Sierra's life that the styling began to pay off; ten years after its introduction, the Sierra's styling was not nearly as outdated as its contemporaries, even though all major competitors were newer designs, though the Sierra had been tweaked on several occasions and many new engines had been added.
-The most notable changes came at the autumn of 1987, with a major facelift and the addition of a 4-door saloon, known in the UK as the Sapphire.
+The most notable changes came in early 1987, with a major facelift and the addition of a 4-door saloon, known in the UK as the Sapphire.
 As other manufacturers adopted similar aerodynamic styling, the Sierra looked more normal.
-At its peak, it was Britain's second best selling car in 1983, 1988 and 1989, and was still Britain's fifth best selling car in 1992.
+At its peak, it was Britain's second best selling car in 1983, 1988 and 1989, and was still Britain's fifth best selling car in 1992 as it neared replacement.
 Its best year was 1989, when more than 175,000 were sold.
 However, it was outsold by the Vauxhall Cavalier in MK2 form during 1984 and 1985, and then from 1990 until its demise by the MK3 Cavalier.
 Nevertheless, it comfortably outsold its second key rival, the Austin Montego, which was launched in April 1984.
 Between 1985 and 1988, the Sierra faced fresh competition in Europe from the likes of the Renault 21 and Peugeot 405, while Japanese carmaker Nissan was producing its Bluebird model in Britain from 1986.